AgiBot

-AgiBot (also known as Zhiyuan Robotics; Zhìyuán Jīqìrén (智元机器人)) is Chinese robotics company headquartered in Shanghai.
+AgiBot (also known as Zhiyuan Robotics; Zhìyuán Jīqìrén (智元机器人)) is a Chinese robotics company headquartered in Shanghai.
 Founded in 2023 by former Huawei engineers Deng Taihua and Peng Zhihui, the firm develops humanoid robots for industrial and service applications.

-The company drew media attention for a large‑scale embodied‑AI data‑collection site in Shanghai and for a demonstration to Chinese leader Xi Jinping in April 2025.
 In December 2024, AgiBot said it had begun mass production.
 According to media reports, the firm stated it had produced 962 units as of December 15, 2024.

+In November 2025, the AgiBot A2 robot was recognized by Guinness World Records for walking over 100 km.